Alder (Alnus glutinosa)

 Please note that standard sizes relate to tree girths in cm.
 See our size guide for details and tips on planting your Alder tree.

-These trees are bare root, and are consequently available for delivery from November until March.
+These plants are bare root, and are consequently available for delivery from November until March.
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders placed for Alders between March and October are confirmed for dispatch from November.